Quest for Fire (album)

 Quest for Fire is the second studio album by American record producer Skrillex, released on February 17, 2023, through Owsla and Atlantic Records.
 It follows his 2014 album Recess and was preceded by the singles "Rumble" (with Fred Again and Flowdan), "Leave Me Like This" (with Bobby Raps), and "Xena" (with Nai Barghouti).
-It also includes collaborations with Aluna, Eli Keszler, Pete Wentz, Starrah, Swae Lee, Noisia, Dylan Brady, Four Tet, Missy Elliott, Mr. Oizo, Porter Robinson and Bibi Bourelly.
+It also includes collaborations with Aluna, Eli Keszler, Starrah, Swae Lee, Noisia, Dylan Brady, Four Tet, Missy Elliott, Mr. Oizo, Porter Robinson and Bibi Bourelly.
+The album is composed of house, dubstep, two-step garage and Chicago juke songs.

 Skrillex released his third album, Don't Get Too Close, on February 18, a day after Quest for Fire.

 Promotion

 The album was first teased when Skrillex uploaded a teaser video titled "QFF/DGTC 23" across his social media on January 1, 2023.
 Following the release of three singles across January and early February, Skrillex announced the album on February 11, 2023, also uploading a DJ set of modified tracks from the album filmed in his basement on his YouTube channel the same day.
+The album was released while Skrillex was performing at Le Poisson Rouge during one of several pop-up shows across New York City in the days leading up to his show at Madison Square Garden with Fred Again.. and Four Tet.